higra/Higra-cppextension-cookiecutter/{{cookiecutter.project_name}}/README.md

 **Install wheel**

-Whells can be installed with *pip*:
+A wheel can be installed with *pip*:

  - `pip install wheel_name.whl`